Personal Resume Websites

 This developer's portfolio features clear, well-branded imagery of campaigns and apps that Daveid worked on, and she shows off her coding skills when you click through to see the specifics of her work.

-9) The Beast is Back
+16. The Beast Is Back

 Christopher Lee's portfolio is busy and colorful in a way that works.
 When you read more about Lee on his easily navigable site, you realize that such a fun and vibrant homepage is perfect for an illustrator and toy designer.

-His web portfolio highlights eye-catching designs with recognizable brands, such as Target and Mario, along with links to purchase his work.
+Known by his brand name, "The Beast Is Back," Lee's web portfolio highlights eye-catching designs with recognizable brands, such as Target and Mario, along with links to purchase his work.
 This is another gallery-style portfolio with pops of color that make it fun and give it personality, thus making it more memorable.

 Best Practices for Portfolio Websites